tebeka/talks/go-checkpoint/README.md

     - Easy to learn
 * Simple C based syntax
     - Easy to understand
+    - Example: Export rules
+* Robust
     - Static typing
-* Forces you to check errors
+    - Forces you to check errors
-    - Stable code
 * import "C"
     - Integration with legacy code
 * "go fmt" and tooling in general